 The Hazel development in Birkirkara consists of 14 residential units.
 By the end of the year, the project was fully complete.
-At the end of the year, out of the 14 residential units, 8 units have been sold (contracted) and a further 3 units were subject to a Preliminary Agreement.
+At the end of the year, out of the 14 residential units, 13 units have been sold (contracted) and the last 1 unit was subject to a Preliminary Agreement.

-This means that 79% of the residential units were committed, out of which 57% have been contracted by the end of the year.
+This means that 100% of the residential units were committed, out of which 93% have been contracted by the end of the year.